Choosing a Place to Stay in France - the Top Five Types of Accommodations for Visitors

 Hotels

-The French classification system for hotels (hôtels) ranges from one star (une étoile) for budget hotels with the most basic facilities to five stars (cinq étoiles) for the most luxurious hotels at the high end of the market.
+The French classification system for hotels (hôtels) ranges from one star (une étoile) for budget hotels with the most basic facilities to five stars (cinq étoiles) for the most luxurious hotels.
 Each hotel’s official classification is displayed on a sign outside its main door.

 Chambres d’Hôtes

-Chambres d’hôtes are rooms in private homes that are offered to paying guests.
-They are similar to bed and breakfast establishments or guest houses.
-They are classified by the organization, Gîtes de France, in a system that ranges from one ear of wheat (un épi) for simple rooms with shared bathrooms to five ears of wheat (cinq épis) for exceptionally comfortable rooms with flat screen televisions, ensuite bathrooms with spa baths, on-site car parking, leisure facilities, gardens, and other amenities.
+Chambres d’hôtes are rooms in private homes offered to paying guests, similar to bed and breakfast establishments or guest houses.
+They are classified by the Gîtes de France organization, ranging from one ear of wheat (un épi) for basic accommodations to five ears of wheat (cinq épis) for luxurious amenities like ensuite bathrooms, spa baths, and on-site leisure facilities.

 Gîtes and Apartments